Cleaning Old Coins

 1. RESHY High Precision Lab Scale – 5000 gram scale with .01 gram precision – $87.90

-The RESHY High Precision Lab Scale from Amazon is a precision analytical balance scale.
-It has a capacity of up to 5000 grams or 5 kilograms with a precision resolution down to the hundredths of a gram.
-This is a great scale for measuring larger silver bullion items, including silver kilos and 100 ounce silver bars.
+Amazon’s RESHY High Precision Lab Scale is a precision analytical balance scale.
+It can hold up to 5000 grams or 5 kilograms and has a precision resolution down to the hundredths of a gram.
+This scale is great for measuring larger silver bullion items, including silver kilos and 100-ounce silver bars.

 Available from Amazon from $88